5 File Transfers

 - Note:

-treats URLs as filenames iffopen
+@filetreats URLs as filenames iffopenwrappers are enabled.

 Ruby